Skip to main content

 end

 This is useful because the TAR extraction throws an exception (for example, the node could be out of disk space), which deletes the TAR file.
 The next time Chef Infra Client runs, the TAR file will be redownload.
-If the resource did not have file cleanup after an exception, the TAR file would remain on the client node even though the resource is not complete and the extraction did not happen, leaving the resource in a broken, indeterminate state.
+If the resource didn’t have file cleanup after an exception, the TAR file would remain on the client node even though the resource isn’t complete and the extraction didn’t happen, leaving the resource in a broken, indeterminate state.

 Actions on Later Resources

-Since unified mode executes your resource as it is compiled, :immediate notifications that execute later resources are handled differently than in the past.
+Since Unified Mode executes your resource as it’s compiled, :immediate notifications that execute later resources are handled differently than in the past.

 :immediate Notifications to Later Resources